 A bachelor’s degree is required for admission.
-The degree may be in any field but must have included specific prerequisite courses in medical nutrition therapy and genetics.
+The degree may be in any field but must have included a specific course in medical nutrition therapy.
 Degrees earned outside the United States must be evaluated for equivalency.

 Graduate Record Examination Score

 For applicants without a graduate degree, an official score on the Graduate Record Examination General Test is required and official results must be sent directly to KU.
 For GRE information, visit www.gre.org.